WHO I AM

 If this were it, would my life feel true?

 Up until then I had already lived fully.
 What shifted was not regret, it was awareness.
+I wanted to live more consciously.

 The Dream